University Coronavirus Information Line

 We encourage all students to take up vaccination against Covid-19 provided by the NHS.
 This includes international students - anybody aged 18 or over in the UK is eligible for the Covid-19 vaccination for free, regardless of their nationality or immigration status.

-If you need a second Moderna or AstraZeneca vaccine, or need different date or appointment times, you can many more appointments are available elsewhere in the city at the St James' Hospital site in Milton, as well as local pharmacies.
-Find an alternative appointment on the NHS website.
+There's more information on Covid and other vaccinations on MyPort.
+Many appointments are available across the city at the St James' Hospital site in Milton, as well as local pharmacies.
+Find an appointment on the NHS website.

 If you're an international student with questions about vaccination or other Covid issues, please check the International Student Frequently Asked Questions.